Buyers Agent – FAQ’s

 It’s imperative to clarify the fees structure upfront and what services are included in which fee and whether there are any additional costs upon settlement.

-A buyer’s agent can leverage thorough market knowledge, experience, assessment of the property’s true value and negotiation skills to get you the best deal possible.
+A: A buyer’s agent can leverage thorough market knowledge, experience, assessment of the property’s true value and negotiation skills to get you the best deal possible.

-Yes, further to a normal property purchase, a buyers agent can provide valuable input on the potential return on investment, rental yield, and capital growth prospects based on their understanding of market trends, making them an excellent resource for investment property purchases.
+A: Yes, further to a normal property purchase, a buyers agent can provide valuable input on the potential return on investment, rental yield, and capital growth prospects based on their understanding of market trends, making them an excellent resource for investment property purchases.

-In addition to scanning public published listings, buyers agents often have access to off-market properties and have a network of contacts including sellers agents, developers and other industry professionals that can provide potential leads.
+A: In addition to scanning public published listings, buyers agents often have access to off-market properties and have a network of contacts including sellers agents, developers and other industry professionals that can provide potential leads.

-A buyer’s agent and a buyer’s advocate are essentially the same; both are real estate professionals who work exclusively for the buyer in a property transaction.
+A: A buyer’s agent and a buyer’s advocate are essentially the same; both are real estate professionals who work exclusively for the buyer in a property transaction.
 These terms can be used interchangeably and refer to an agent who guides and protects the buyer’s interests during the house hunting, negotiation, and purchasing process.

-There are many different ways a buyers agent can save you money, they include:
+A: There are many different ways a buyers agent can save you money, they include:

-• Valuation expertise: buyers agent are experts in evaluating the value of a property.
+• Valuation Expertise: buyers agent are experts in evaluating the value of a property.
 They can help prevent from overpaying for properties that are overpriced.

-• Negotiation skills: Buyers agents can negotiate deals with sellers or sellers’ agents.
+• Negotiation Skills: Buyers agents can negotiate deals with sellers or sellers’ agents.

-• Better access to properties: Buyers agents have access to broader properties including off-market ones
+• Better Access to Properties: Buyers agents have access to broader properties including off-market ones

-• Minimize costly mistakes: buyers agent guide you through the purchasing process, helping you avoid common (and potentially costly) mistakes
+• Minimize Costly Mistakes: buyers agent guide you through the purchasing process, helping you avoid common (and potentially costly) mistakes

-• Time is money: Agents handle many time-consuming tasks including finding appropriate properties, arranging viewings, dealing with sellers, and handling paperwork.
+• Time is Money: Agents handle many time-consuming tasks including finding appropriate properties, arranging viewings, dealing with sellers, and handling paperwork.

-Ensuring your buyer’s agent is truly independent is essential.
+A: Ensuring your buyer’s agent is truly independent is essential.
 Here are a few tips to confirm their independence:

 • Exclusivity: An independent buyer’s agent works exclusively for buyers and does not sell real estate.
 Confirm that they do not have any listed properties or have affiliations with selling agencies.